suncoast-devs/handbook/lessons/react-state/index.md

 # handleChangeInput

-In this function we need to specifically declare the `event` as a data type that indicates this is a `React.ChangeEvent` on an element that is a `HTMLInputElement`.
+In this function, we need to specifically declare the `event` as a data type that indicates this is a `React.ChangeEvent` on an element that is a `HTMLInputElement`.
 This allows `event.target` and `event.target.value` to have types.
-Without this specific code for `event`, TypeScript cannot ensure that `event.target`isn't possibly`null`as well as recognize that`event.target.value`is a`string`
+Without this specific code for `event`, TypeScript cannot ensure that `event.target`isn't possibly`null`as well as recognize that`event.target.value`is a`string`.

 # Two independent states